Don’t Just Look at the House; Examine the Foundation

 Forecasting dividend growth rates is not an exact science either.
 For one, the board of directors can choose to raise the dividend at any time it wants.
 J.C.
 Penney kept raising its dividend through 2007 and is now headed for bankruptcy, for example.
 In fact, every company that has previously paid a dividend and has subsequently filed for bankruptcy can look to a board that either was too optimistic about the company’s fortunes or did not accurately anticipate the fundamental risks (Eastman Kodak and Dana are a couple firms that come to mind).

 Our goal with respect to our dividend forecasts in the dividend reports is to separate ourselves from board decision-making.
-We want to estimate what we think is an achievable growth rate in the firm’s dividend on the basis of the firm’s Valuentum Dividend Cushion score and the willingness of management to continue raising it by assessing the consistency and pace of dividend growth in the past.
+We want to estimate what we think is an achievable growth rate in the firm’s dividend on the basis of the firm’s Valuentum Dividend Cushion ratio and the willingness of management to continue raising it by assessing the consistency and pace of dividend growth in the past.
 Boards make mistakes all of the time – it’s possible that they will raise the dividend by more than our forecast or by less than our forecast.

 Source: Valuentum, Sonoco’s (SON) dividend report